- 2.96k views

 Best time to visit: For the best conditions, visit Patagonia and Rio Negro between October and April.

-The province of Cordoba is located in the centre of Argentina.
-A few hundred kilometers south of Buenos Aires, Cordoba is famous for its rolling hills, lush forests, soaring sierras and small villages.
+The province of Cordoba is located in the center of Argentina.
+A few hundred kilometers south of Buenos Aires, Cordoba is famous for its rolling hills, lush forests, soaring sierras, and small villages.
 It is also home to one of the country’s smallest wine regions.
 Spanning just a handful of acres, Cordoba is a region that packs a big punch.

 The majority of the region’s wines are produced in Colonia Caroya, a small village less than 50 km from the province’s capital, making it the perfect destination for a day trip.